 The climate in a tropical rainforest is very humid, in an average year, the annual rainfall is about 250 cubic centimeters.
 The high annual rainfall is due to the tropical climate, which is found near the equator, showing that there is an abundant of trees grown.

+Why are forest people well-adapted to living in the tropical rainforest?
 Through thousands of years of natural selection, forest people have evolved to be smaller than people who do not live in the rainforest.
 They also sweat less because the forest's high humidity means that sweat cannot evaporate, making sweating a poor way to cool off.
-Forest people also drink less water because their food contains a lot of water.

 The Emergent Layer